-You’ll get a login to your dedicated online Action at Home page where you can log your actions.
-Once you have come to the end of your 6 month Action at Home phase, as long as you have added at least one action, you will have officially completed ICS!
+Once you have come to the end of your 6 month Action at Home phase, as long as you have logged at least one action with your Network Support Officer, you will have officially completed ICS!

-You will receive a an ICS completion certificate signed by Prime Minister David Cameron and can get a professional reference from Restless Development.
+You will receive a an ICS completion certificate signed by Prime Minister Theresa May and can get a professional reference from Restless Development.
 The Networks team will be in contact and continue to support you in taking action, even beyond completing the ICS Programme.

 For more information read our FAQs,